-- Marriage, divorce or annulment - Death of your spouse or dependent - Child's birth, adoption or placement for adoption - An event causing a dependent to no longer meet eligibility requirements, such as reaching age 26
+- Marriage, divorce or annulment. - Death of your spouse or dependent. - Child's birth, adoption or placement for adoption.
+Your newborn or adopted child is not automatically enrolled in your medical plan. - An event causing a dependent to no longer meet eligibility requirements, such as reaching age 26.